 Research and Development Allowances (RDAs) explained

-If you are carrying out qualifying R&D activities, it is likely that you have incurred some capital expenditure which would qualify for RDAs.
+If you are carrying out qualifying R&D activities, you have likely incurred some capital expenditure.
+This activity would qualify for RDAs.

 R&D allowances are based on the same definition of R&D as the R&D tax credits schemes.
 We recommend that you review your eligibility for RDAs in conjunction with the R&D tax schemes.